 The Department of Chemical and Biological Engineering has a growing list of computer resources available to undergraduate students.
 The department has several computer labs devoted to undergraduate student use.
-Rooms 0104, 1123, and 1150 Sweeney Hall are open to all chemical engineering students; however, rooms 1123 and 1150 are reserved for classes several hours during the week.
+Rooms 0104, 1123, and 1150 Sweeney Hall are open to all chemical engineering students.
 Additionally, 3149 Sweeney Hall is a laptop computer lab that is available when not in use by a class.
 2123 Sweeney Hall is also available as a collaborative space for students.
 Other labs across campus also offer computers for general use.
 Students can search for a computer lab based on operating system, software, hours when available, etc. at https://it.engineering.iastate.edu/labs/.